nysoftwarelab/All-Posts-List-Widget/README.md

 - It provides ordering by Standard WordPress fields or any ACF field.

-- It works on any template and its fully compatible with Elementror
+- It works on any template and its fully compatible with Elementor

 - It builds a nice structure with detailed classes so anyone can target any element through CSS classes.